bchao1/fast-poisson-image-editing/README.md

 |![](data/texture3/texture.jpg)|![](data/texture3/orig_tile.png)|![](data/texture3/new_tile.png)|

 ## Notes
-- `solver == "spsolve"` gives in bad results.
+- `solver == "spsolve"` gives bad results.
 As stated in the [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.spsolve.html#scipy.sparse.linalg.spsolve) of `spsolve`, the solver assumes the solution to be sparse.
-However, this is not the case for Poisson blending, since the transformed source field is not sparse.
+However, this is not our case since the transformed source field is not sparse.
-- If you want to use conjudate gradient solves, use `bicg`, `bicgstab` or `cgs`.
+- If you want to use conjugate gradient solvers, use `bicg`, `bicgstab` or `cgs`.
 Do not use `solver == "cg"` since the A matrix is not hermitian (or symmetric since A is real).

 ## Todo
 - Local illumination changes